- WRITTEN BY Jorge Rojas POSTED ON September 5,2016

 A relatively simple app to set up, this free automator offers compatibility with 320 web services.
 Using a “recipe” (as the app calls it) a user can select a trigger action and the responsive action–if [trigger] happens, then [response] happens.
 Available through its website, or on Android or iOS devices, IFTTT also features recipes created by the community that you may put to use.
 Some example recipes include receiving a notification when a new subscriber is added to an email list or to take any receipts, orders, or invoices received and incorporate them into a single spreadsheet.

-While many of IFTTT’s apps are better suited to personal usage, it has extensive capabilities with IoT devices, as well as an entire web page featuring apps well-suited to small business utilities.
+While many of IFTTT’s apps are better suited to personal usage, it has extensive capabilities with IoT devices, as well as an entire web page featuring apps well-suited to business utilities.

 Zapier, while similar to IFTTT, differs on a few key points–most notably, its price point of $20 per month for the premium plan, which offers access to more app compatibility and longer chains of functions, which Zapier calls “zaps.”
 Zapier is notably designed more exclusively for business use, featuring marketing automation, customer relationship management, and project management functions.
 Based on a brief overview of the supported apps and suggested zaps that Zapier offers, they are certainly a business-oriented service.
 A large amount of their over 500 third-party apps either being a business app or closely tied to a business entity.